eigentaylor/eigentaylor.github.io/_previews/2026-04-15-perfect-approval.md

 Brams and Fishburn also proved in 1978 that, on dichotomous preferences, Approval voting is exactly the same as Condorcet.
 So the fact that May's original theorem is usually stated as majority rule or Condorcet means that this extension via dichotomous preferences through Approval voting is actually quite natural.

-And since number don't cycle, neither does Approval.
-As a [two-tiered Condorcet method](../condorcet-approval/){:target="_blank"}, Approval is a Condorcet method that never cycles, so the Approval winner(s) are always Condorcet winners.

 ## Impossibilities Achieved

+As mentioned in my [April fools post](../condorcet-approval/){:target="_blank"}, Approval voting is the only Condorcet method that escapes the Condorcet paradox.
+Approval voting determines the societal ranking, and pairwise defeats, of candidates via the number of approvals.
+If Alice gets more approvals than Bob, then Alice defeats Bob in a pairwise comparison.
+And since numbers don't cycle, neither does Approval.
+As a [two-tiered Condorcet method](../condorcet-approval/){:target="_blank"}, Approval is a Condorcet method that never has a paradox, so the Approval winner(s) are always at least weak Condorcet winners.

+Therefore, Approval escapes the Condorcet paradox, and thus escapes the problems that come with it.
+Cycles are the source of many criterion failures in Condorcet methods, such as the failure of participation, strategyproofness, and IIA.

 While I talked about IIA in my post on [Arrow's theorem](../arrows/){:target="_blank"}, I think it's worth emphasizing again here.
 I love to introduce it with the famous joke about Sidney Morgenbesser: